Perspectives

 Younger generations are in part driving this reckoning, pushing companies to rethink outdated norms that once were considered normal.
 Kisha Payton, Chief DEI Officer at Escalent, points to these shifting expectations with an influx of younger employees rejecting the idea that emotions have no place at work.
 "Boomers and Gen X were conditioned to compartmentalize their emotions in the workplace,” Payton says, “But for Gen Z and some younger Millennials, there is no door to leave emotions behind, especially for remote workers.”
 The lines between mental and physical health aren’t just blurred, Payton challenges, “They’re nonexistent."

-Brands let their Guards Down
+Brands let their Guard Down

 Employees are not the only ones feeling the pinch.
-Some brands are daring to ask if relentless need to perform is such a good thing.
+Some brands are daring to ask if a relentless need to perform is such a good thing.
 Sports brand ASICS is one such brand that has swapped high-intensity workouts for a radical notion of personal satisfaction.
 In their latest campaign, “The Desk Break,” Brian Cox resurrects his Succession character while chastising office culture.
 Risking your mental health with endless sedentary work in exchange for “free fruit and a Wellness Wednesday,” Cox scoffs, is no bargain.
 ASICS is one brand showing how speaking out for balance is just good business.

 As mental health talk heats up, so does the risk of brands exploiting it.